arindam5aha/aqua_optics/README.md

 [arXiv](https://arxiv.org/abs/2503.14260)

 ## 📊 Project Overview
 This project contains the data collected from the experiment through multiple rounds of optimisation.
-The data presented here can be used to train ML models for various purposes.
+The data presented here can be used to train ML models for various purposes, including pre-training of AQUA.
 This repository contains tools and notebooks for analyzing raw experimental data, with a focus on:

 - Thermal drift correction in optical traces